 However, in the case of short bowel syndrome or of small-intestinal bacterial overgrowth (SIBO), that bacterial balance is altered and there can be an increase of D-lactate and/or a reduction of D-lactate degradation (overall, more D-lactate).
 It’s really critical to know here that SIBO (an overgrowth of bacteria in the small intestine) is believed to be a cause of around 70% of IBS cases.
 Thus, people with IBS and/or SIBO could potentially be experiencing elevated

 D-lactate levels.
 I’ve definitely seen that some IBS and SIBO patients do experience brain fog that comes and goes, especially after meals.
 This is a big sign that D-lactate could be an issue.

 So, is the problem caused by the probiotic or…..?

-Here’s the critical thing to undertand here: there’s no evidence that probiotics are the primary cause of this brain fog.
+Here’s the critical thing to understand here: there’s no evidence that taking a product for IBS is the primary cause of this brain fog.
 In the paper, there was merely an association between brain fog and probiotic use.
 However, IBS is the common thread!
 The patients could have been taking probiotics BECAUSE of their IBS symptoms, and the SIBO (common underlying cause of IBS) could be causing the brain fog.